 Business cloud VPN

-Being SaaS-delivered, the business cloud VPN is better suited for small and medium businesses:
+Being SaaS-delivered, business cloud VPNs are best suited for small and medium-sized businesses for these reasons:

-- The price matches the performance – companies pay more when they use more,
+- The price matches the performance, so companies only pay more when they use more.

-- The cloud VPN scales easily according to changing needs,
+- A cloud VPN scales easily according to changing needs.

-- The administration overhead rests with the provider, which eliminates management complexity for the business.
+- The administration overhead rests with the service provider, which eliminates management complexity for the business.

-VPN concentrators are reliable, high-performance solutions for securing remote access for a large number of workers.
+VPN concentrators are reliable, high-performance solutions for securing remote access for a large number of workers, or users.